visualpharm/Lunacy/docs/index_updated.md

        <strong> PAID option  </strong>
      </summary>

 Paying customers are eligible to download icons in PNG, SVG, EPS, and PDF file formats in any size up to 2048 pixels.
 Licensing is available in the form of subscriptions.
-Monthly and yearly subscriptions are available.
+Monthly and annual subscriptions are available.
 In case of monthly subscription, your account is charged once per month.
-In case of yearly subscription, your account is charged once a year.
+In case of annual subscription, your account is charged once a year.
 You may cancel your subscription at any time.
 All materials downloaded while you are on subscription <b>STAY YOURS FOR GOOD</b>.
 You may continue to use them in current or future commercial projects.
 Few restrictions are applied.
 Please read more about [permitted and prohibited uses](https://icons8.com/download/Icons8_License.pdf).

 [Monthly subscription would cost you 19.95$ and yearly 199.90$](https://icons8.com/paid-license-99/#/).